-History & Location
+History and Location

-The park is named for John Samuel Cowan, whose wagon broke down there.
-He & his wife traded what they had with a Tuscarora Indian Chief for the peaceful rights to the land.
-It is also another state park that was built primarily by the hard-working Civilian Conservation Corps, a group created by Franklin Roosevelt to put young men back to meaningful work after the Depression.
+Cowans Gap is yet another state park that was built up primarily by the hard-working Civilian Conservation Corps.
+This group was created by Franklin Roosevelt to put young men back to meaningful work after the Depression.
 You can learn more about their history at the PA DCNR page dedicated to them.

 PRO TIP for the Campground

-Trails & Wildlife
+Trails and Wildlife

 While the park itself covers a little over 1,000 acres within Buchanan State Forest, some of the trails stretch beyond its boundaries- including one we tackled a piece of, Tuscarora Trail.

-From there, you can connect to Geyer Trail for part of the descent to meet Cameron Trail for the remainder of the steep downhill, then finally meander along the creek on Plessinger Trail to create a challenging, wildlife-intense 4-5 mile loop.
+From there, you can connect to Geyer Trail for part of the descent to meet Cameron Trail for the remainder of the steep downhill.
+Finally, meander along the creek on Plessinger Trail to create a challenging, wildlife-intense 4-5 mile loop.

-This is also the section we thought was longer than the estimated 1.5-2 miles it estimated on our map- my mileage counter had us at 2.4 miles to the first intersection we wanted to take with Geyer Trail.
+This is also the section we thought was longer than the estimated 1.5-2 miles it shows on the map- my mileage counter already had us at 2.4 miles at the intersection with Geyer Trail.

-The walk downhill on Geyer & Cameron Trails were equally as edgy – and extremely steep!
+The walk downhill on Geyer and Cameron Trails was equally as edgy – and extremely steep!

 From the Plessinger Trail transition to the Lakeside Trail, we also encountered a few water snakes, including this one sunning himself: